 The energy that we don't use is the cheapest and cleanest.
-According to the American Council for an Energy-Efficient Economy (ACEEE), energy efficiency is an important utility system resource, one that has yielded significant energy and economic benefits to the utility system and utility customers, typically at a lower cost than supply side investments (ACEEE, 2023).
+According to the American Council for an Energy-Efficient Economy (ACEEE), energy efficiency is an important utility system resource, one that has yielded significant energy and economic benefits to the utility system and utility customers, typically at a lower cost than supply side investments (American Council for an Energy Efficient Economy [ACEEE], 2023).
 Particularly in dense urban areas, building energy efficiency offers the greatest opportunity to reduce emissions and avoid costly investments in generation, transmission, and distribution infrastructure.
-In New York City, for example, approximately 70% of GHG emissions are attributable to buildings according to the Mayor's Office of Climate and Environmental Justice (NYC MOCEJ, 2023).
-Building energy efficiency investments include HVAC investments, efficient lighting, envelope improvements (e.g., walls, doors windows, roofs), controls systems that optimize building energy use, and energy-efficient appliances.
+In New York City, for example, approximately two-thirds of GHG emissions are attributable to buildings according to the Mayor's Office of Sustainability (NYC Sustainable Buildings, 2023).
+Building energy efficiency investments include HVAC investments, efficient lighting, envelope improvements (e.g., walls, doors, windows, roofs), control systems that optimize building energy use, and energy-efficient appliances.